Four fun facts about the granite peak in Yosemite National Park.

 OBJECT LESSON Native American legend holds that the Creator punished a quarreling couple by turning them to stone, the wife as Half Dome and the husband North Dome, and setting them on opposite walls of Yosemite Valley.

-This article was first published in January 2011.
+This article was first published in January 2011 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.